Coimbra: Portugal's University City | CoraTravels

 Unique experiences

 Local Market Tours: Visit traditional markets with locals, learn about ingredients and daily life.
 Traditional Food Cooking: Learn Portuguese cuisine from local families, shop at local markets.
 Church Visits: Experience Catholic traditions, locals maintain religious practices.
-Academic Culture: Learn about university traditions, locals are proud of educational heritage.
+Academic Culture: Learn about university traditions at the UNESCO World Heritage University of Coimbra, where locals are fiercely proud of their educational heritage—founded 1290, it's one of the world's oldest universities still operating.
+Stroll the Biblioteca Joanina and the hilltop campus for the full student-city experience.
 Local Coffee Culture: Spend time in cafes, understand Portuguese social life.

 Local markets